Shane Fenton and the Fentones: Bernard Jewry as Shane Fenton

-Now with Jewry as Shane Fenton the group had become regulars on Saturday Club.
+Now with Jewry as Shane Fenton, the group had become regulars on Saturday Club.
 Tommy Sanderson who was the MD for the show became their manager, and they got a recording contract with EMI's Parlophone label.
-In September 1961, their debut single "I’m a Moody Guy" was released.
-Spending eight weeks on the chart, the single peaked at 22.
+In September 1961, their debut single "I'm a Moody Guy" was released.
+Spending eight weeks on the chart, the single peaked at No. 22.
 Not long after the success of the single, the group was soon touring on rock'n'roll package show events.
-The next single was "Walk Away" which got to no 38.
-They made an appearance in the Michael Winner directed film, Play It Cool, which starred Billy Fury.
-The next single "It's All Over Now" peaked at no 29 in April 1962.
-The last single, "Cindy's Birthday" made the top 20 and peaked at no 19 on 18 July 1962, spending eight weeks in the charts.
+The next single was "Walk Away" which got to No. 38.
+They made an appearance in the Michael Winner directed film Play It Cool, which starred Billy Fury.
+The next single "It's All Over Now" peaked at No. 29 in April 1962, followed by the single "Cindy's Birthday" which made the top 20, peaking at No. 19 on 18 July 1962, and spending eight weeks on the charts.

+The Fentones as a separate recording act (1962)

+Following the lead of The Shadows, who maintained a successful career as a separate instrumental recording act while continuing to back Cliff Richard on his records and at live shows, The Fentones -- without vocalist Shane Fenton -- issued two instrumental singles in 1962.
+"The Mexican" peaked at #41, and "The Breeze and I" at #48.
+George Rodda replaced Tony Hinchcliffe on drums as of "The Breeze and I", and continued to play with the Fentones through 1964.

+Dissolution and later years

+After mid-1962, the group's records no longer charted.
 The last single for the group was "Hey Lulu" in 1964.
 After that the last time the group appeared together was on Saturday Club.
 They then broke up.